Data Analyst

 FBUSD schools include Redwood Elementary School (grades PreK - 2), Dana Gray Elementary (grades 3 - 5), Fort Bragg Middle School (grade 6 - 8), Fort Bragg High School (grades 9 - 12) and three alternative schools - Noyo High School (continuation), Lighthouse Community Day School (grades 9 - 12) and Shelter Cove Community Day School (grades 4 - 8).
 FBUSD is nestled on the rugged northern California coastline.
 Comprised of approximately 1700 students, FBUSD is the second largest school district in Mendocino County.
 With a wide array of athletic teams, a strong academic program, and an extensive range of extra-curricular options, FBUSD students continually have an impressive range of options after high school.
 The Fort Bragg community is incredibly supportive of all school activities and events and donates generously to programs and scholarships.

-* Teachers in accordance with the abilities and achievements of the pupils assigned to his or her classes, and in conformance with State Standards and District philosophy, goals and objectives as expressed in the Board's adopted courses of study.
+* Teaches in accordance with the abilities and achievements of the pupils assigned to his or her classes, and in conformance with State Standards, and District philosophy, goals and objectives as expressed in the board's adopted courses of study.

-* Teaches curricular subject as assigned as well as citizenship.
-Communication skills and effective social interaction skills.
+* Teaches all curricular subjects so assigned as well as citizenship, communication skills and effective social interaction skills.

 * Develops performance objectives and lesson plans which are consistent with State Standards and established district goals and objectives.